nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 $$

-This component has the ability incorporate within it the effects of covariates the mark medical and technological innovations that effect mortality however we will simply use time in this exercise as a proxy for their effect on mortality.
+This component has the ability incorporate within it the effects of covariates relating to medical and technological innovations that effect mortality however we will simply use time in this exercise as a proxy for their effect on mortality.
 That is to say that we expect that as time passes mortality will decrease as innovations happen.
 The first two components will constitute what we will consider the deterministic skeleton.
 This is how we perceive that mortality is structured and how we believe it progresses over time independent of any observations.
-Observations that we do see will be centered off of this deterministic skeleton with some error.
+Observations that we do see are assumed be centered around this deterministic skeleton with some error.

-The last component is the structured random error component which captures relatedness across three dimensions of error, age, space and time.
+The last component is the structured random error component which captures relatedness across three dimensions of error: age, space and time.
 In this way we acknowledge that the deterministic skeleton captures the baseline estimate and that our errors are not independent but rather are correlated across the dimensions that we have stated above.
 In order to capture the relatedness of